tristanpenman/yolo-rknn/README.md

 ### Requirements

 The Ultralytics `yolov5` repo has been included as a submodule.
-Its Python dependencies are included in the main `requirements.txt` file, so they should be installed already.
+Its Python dependencies are included in the main `requirements.txt` file, so they should be installed already if you followed the [Prerequisites](#prerequisites) section.

 If in doubt, you can re-run `pip` at the top-level of this repo:
 ```